pantheon-deprecated/terminus-training/README.md

 How we use these scripts
 ------------------------
 1. Authenticate via terminus before running scripts.
-If you don't have a terminus session, the scrips will error.
+If you don't have a terminus session, the scripts will fail.
 2. Spin up new sites on Pantheon

    ```bash